KomodoPlatform/developer-docs/docs/010-cryptoconditions/_133-cc-gateways.md

 If the oracle is working as expected, a response similar to the one in the right column of the web browser following should occur:

+### Examples:

 ## Using the Gateway

 ### `gatewaysdeposit`

 You will need the **gatewaysDepositAddress**.
+This is the address where you should deposit your KMD on the main KMD chain.

+`./komodo-cli -ac_name=HELLOWORLD gatewaysinfo BINDTXID`

+Save the returned transaction id for later use.

+To make a deposit to the gateway, thereby locking external coins in exchange for on-chain tokens, use the `z_sendmany` call to send funds both to the gatewaysDepositAddress on the KMD chain, and also a small amount of funds to the address corresponding to the `pubkey` where you want to receive the tokenized KMD to appear on the `HELLOWORLD` chain:

+`./komodo-cli z_sendmany "SENDINGADDRESS" '[{"address":"addressOfPubkeyYouWantTokenizedKmdAppearIn","amount":0.0001},{"address":"gatewaysDepositAddress","amount":0.1}]'`

+The returned transaction id is our **cointxid**.

+This transaction should have two `vouts` (i.e. two addresses declared as recepients), and change.

+Now you should have enough data to proceed with the [`gatewaysdeposit`](#gatewaysdeposit) call.
+This method broadcasts data about the KMD deposit on the asset chain, allowing for the nodes to validate the actions:

+`./komodo-cli gatewaysdeposit BINDTXID HEIGHT COIN COINTXID CLAIMVOUT DEPOSITHEX PROOF DESTPUB AMOUNT`

+`BINDTXID`: the bindtxid from earlier
+`HEIGHT`: the block height of the `txid` returned from the `z_sendmany` command `COIN`: the KMD desired for this example
+`COINTXID`: the txid returned from `z_sendmany` `CLAIMVOUT`: the `vout` of the claim (on the first use, this value should be 0) `DEPOSITHEX`: returned from the txid of `z_sendmany` `PROOF`: can be found using, `./komodo-cli gettxoutproof '["<txid of z_sendmany**gatewaysDepositAddress**.
 This is the address where you should deposit your KMD on the main KMD chain.

 `./komodo-cli -ac_name=HELLOWORLD gatewaysinfo BINDTXID`